moleike/moleike.github.io/content/blog/thoughts-on-nix-and-scala.md

-From these derivations we piece together _build closures_: derivations together with its direct and transitive dependencies, forming a self-contained set of files in the Nix store.
+From these derivations we piece together _build closures_: derivations together with its direct and transitive dependencies, forming a self-contained set of files in the Nix store that determine how to build a package.

 The built-in way to define a derivation in nix is with `stdenv.mkDerivation`.